innoq/ml-ops.org/content/phase-zero.md

 5. Rank-order the AI/ML implementation for each ***task*** in terms of ROI.
 6. Start from the top of the list and structure the AI/ML implementation by completing either the *AI Canvas* or the *Machine Learning Canvas*.

-The *AI Canvas* assists and helps to structure the breakdown process.
-It also helps to articulate exactly what is needed to predict and how we react on errors made by the prediction algorithm.
+The *AI Canvas* or its alternative, the *Machine Learning Canvas*, assist and help to structure the breakdown process.
+They also help to articulate exactly what is needed to predict and how we react on errors made by the prediction algorithm.

+## AI Canvas

 The *AI Canvas* was proposed by A. Agrawal et. al in their book *"Prediction Machines.
 The Simple Economics of Artificial Intelligence."
 2018*, and "is an aid for contemplating, building, and assessing AI tools".
 The example of such canvas and the description of each component is provided in the Figure below: